AhmadrezaHamidi/swagger-annotation/README.md

 }
 ```

 _NOTE: If you're using the SwaggerUi middleware, you can enable interactive OAuth2.0 flows that are powered by the emitted security metadata.
-See "Enabling OAuth2.0" for more details._ TODO:
+See [Enabling OAuth2.0 Flows](#) for more details._

 ## Swashbuckle.SwaggerUi ##

 ### Change Relative Path to the UI ###

 By default, the Swagger UI will be exposed at "/swagger".
-If neccessary, you can easily alter this when enabling the SwaggerUi middleware:
+If neccessary, you can alter this when enabling the SwaggerUi middleware:

 ```csharp
 app.UseSwaggerUi(c =>